 Despite the need to accurately identify a patient’s condition in order to ensure that they obtain proper care, medical misdiagnosis is an alarmingly common problem.
 By some estimates, as many as 12 million adults in the U.S. are misdiagnosis each year.
 An inaccurate or erroneous diagnosis can do considerable harm by delaying the onset of treatment, subjecting patients to medications that may not be required or forcing them to undergo medical procedures that are not warranted.
 Instances of permanent disability and even premature death are also unfortunately common, especially in situations where a potentially treatable disease or condition remains undiagnosed or undetected until it is too late.
+Contact a Medical Malpractice Lawyer today to discuss your legal options today.

 Causes and Contributing Factors